Updated April 2026

 Cover for imported vehicles

-Many NZ car dealers offer MBI through partnerships with warranty providers such as Autosure, MotorSure, and other underwriters.
-These products are typically offered at the point of vehicle purchase and may be bundled into vehicle finance.
+Many Australian car dealers offer MBI through partnerships with warranty underwriters at the point of vehicle purchase.
+These products are typically presented alongside the vehicle sale and may be bundled into finance arrangements.

 Available at point of vehicle sale